septentrio-gnss/septentrio_gnss_driver/README.md

 <img src="ROSaicLogo.png" width="60%">

 ## Overview
-This repository hosts a ROS Foxy and beyond driver (i.e. for Linux only) - written in C++ - that works with mosaic and AsteRx - two of Septentrio's cutting-edge GNSS/INS receiver families - and beyond.
+This repository hosts a ROS 2 Foxy and Galactic driver (i.e. for Linux only) - written in C++ - that works with mosaic and AsteRx - two of Septentrio's cutting-edge GNSS/INS receiver families - and beyond.

 Main Features:
+- Supports Septentrio's single antenna GNSS, dual antenna GNSS and INS receivers
 - Supports serial, TCP/IP and USB connections, the latter being compatible with both serial and TCP/IP protocols
 - Supports several ASCII (including key NMEA ones) messages and SBF (Septentrio Binary Format) blocks
+- Can publish `nav_msgs/Odometry` message for INS receivers
+- Can blend SBF blocks `PVTGeodetic`, `PosCovGeodetic`, `ChannelStatus`, `MeasEpoch`, `AttEuler`, `AttCovEuler`, `VelCovGeodetic` and `DOP` in order to publish `gps_common/GPSFix` and `sensor_msgs/NavSatFix` messages
+- Easy configuration of correction services
+- Can play back PCAP capture logs for testing purposes
+- Tested with the mosaic-X5, mosaic-H, AsteRx-m3 Pro+ and the AsteRx-SBi3 Pro receiver
 - Easy to add support for more log types
-- Can play back PCAP capture logs for testing purposes
-- Can blend SBF blocks `PVTGeodetic`, `PosCovGeodetic`, `ChannelStatus`, `MeasEpoch`, `AttEuler`, `AttCovEuler`, `VelCovGeodetic` and `DOP` in order to publish `gps_msgs/GPSFix` messages
-- Tested with the mosaic-X5, mosaic-H, AsteRx-m3 pro+ and the AsteRx-SBi3 Pro receiver

 Please [let the maintainers know](mailto:githubuser@septentrio.com?subject=[GitHub]%20ROSaic) of your success or failure in using the driver with other devices so we can update this page appropriately.